 What is the evidence the Academy “serves as a voice for corporate sponsors”?

 The Academy helps to mainstream nutrition advice that often dovetails with corporate product defense messaging.
-For example, the Academy does not offer advice about particular foods to avoid to improve health.
-Instead the Academy promotes the messaging of the ultra-processed food and beverage industries, claiming that classification of specific foods is overly simplistic — even though strong scientific evidence links ultra-processed foods to cardiovascular disease, overweight, obesity, cancer, type 2 diabetes, dementia and other chronic and dangerous health problems, including increased risk of all-cause mortality.
+For example, the Academy does not offer advice about particular foods to avoid to improve health; instead, it promotes the messaging of the ultra-processed food and beverage industries, claiming that classification of specific foods is overly simplistic — even though strong scientific evidence links ultra-processed foods to cardiovascular disease, overweight, obesity, cancer, type 2 diabetes, dementia and other chronic and dangerous health problems, including increased risk of all-cause mortality.

 The Academy has also rewarded its corporate sponsors.
 One well known example: in 2015, the Academy announced a partnership with Kraft, which was widely seen as an endorsement of some of Kraft’s products as “healthy” options to include in children’s menus at schools.
-Kraft Singles, individually wrapped slices of processed cheese product, earned the Academy’s first nutrition seal, the “Kids Eat Right” label.
+The Academy’s first nutrition seal, the “Kids Eat Right” label, was put on Kraft Singles, individually wrapped slices of processed cheese product.
 This was a “major coup for the Kraft Foods Group,” reported the New York Times.
-The paper noted that, “Kraft is a frequent target of advocates for better children’s nutrition, who contend that many of its products are over-processed, with too much fat, sodium, sugar, artificial dyes and preservatives.”
+The Times reported, “Kraft is a frequent target of advocates for better children’s nutrition, who contend that many of its products are over-processed, with too much fat, sodium, sugar, artificial dyes and preservatives.”

 In their review of the Academy’s corporate financial deals, researchers of the 2022 Public Health Nutrition study concluded that the Academy and its Foundation, “assist the food and beverage, pharmaceuticals and agribusiness industries through their large network of professionals and students, their lax internal policies on corporate partnerships and their topical position papers.”
 The Academy and corporations “interact symbiotically.
 This sets a precedent for close corporate relationships with the food and nutrition profession in the USA, which may negatively affect the public health agenda in the USA and internationally.”